 Apple fans already enjoy a suite of innovative tools for their phones, watches and tablets.
 Apple Pay, the brand’s approach to swipe-free payments, adds another convenient perk to the list.

 So, just how does the technology work?
 And is it safe to use everywhere?
-We break down the benefits of Apple Pay technology, along with how to use it securely for sending money to friends and family.
+We break down its benefits, along with how to use it securely for sending money to friends and family.

 What Is Apple Pay?

-Apple Pay is Apple’s digital payment service.
+It’s Apple’s digital payment service.
 It’s designed for use on any of its devices, including iPhone, iPad, Apple Watch, and Mac computers.
-By adding the account details from their credit cards, debits, cards or other payment services to their Apple Pay account, consumers can pay without sharing specific details of their accounts.
+By adding the account details from their credit cards, debits, cards or other payment services to their account, consumers can pay without sharing specific details of their accounts.

 Apple Pay can be used with any device that has access to Apple payment details, including a computer.
 When used on a phone or smartwatch, you can make payments by simply holding the device near a payment terminal.
 This touchless technology allows you to keep your cash or credit cards in your pocket (or at home if you prefer).

-Apple Pay is designed to work with any Apple device but may not work with very old devices that can’t be updated with the most recent Apple Pay app version.
+Apple Pay is designed to work with any Apple device but may not work with very old devices that can’t be updated with the most recent version.

 The following devices support Apple Pay as of March 2024: